CheckoutCrypto/worker/README.md

 2. password protection is very weak, assuming linux user isn't compromised isn't enough, this needs to be beefed up on any production level server.

 ##License
-[Licensed under GPLv3](https://github.com/CheckoutCrypto/site/blob/master/COPYRIGHT) with one small reservation.
+[Licensed under Apache 2.0 License](https://github.com/CheckoutCrypto/site/blob/master/COPYRIGHT) with one small reservation.